Last updated on: 2023-06-02 13:22:55.

 To perform a complete backup of the VELOS system, you must:

-• Back up the configuration data at the system controller and at each chassis partition.
+• Back up the F5OS configuration data at the system controller layer

 More detail is covered in the following solution article: